 🌿 Natural Attractions

-• Ain Al Kasfa:- Ain Al Kasfa is a natural hot spring located near Al Rustaq, with water temperatures reaching up to 45Β°C. The spring is known for its therapeutic properties, particularly for treating rheumatism and skin conditions due to its sulfur content.
+- Ain Al Kasfa:- The natural hot springs of Ain Al Kasfa are famous for healing properties located near Al Rustaq, with water temperatures reaching up to 45°C. The spring is known for its therapeutic properties, particularly for treating rheumatism and skin conditions due to its sulfur content.
 Visitors can enjoy the healing waters in designated bathing rooms, as swimming in the spring itself is not permitted.

 The Old Souq of Al Rustaq, located next to Al Rustaq Fort, offers visitors a chance to experience traditional Omani commerce.
 The market features a variety of shops selling locally made handicrafts, agricultural produce, and pure Omani honey.
 While the original souq is undergoing renovations, a temporary market has been established to continue serving the community and visitors.